-At the first JKA All-Japan Karate Championships in 1957, Shoji became the first All-Japan Kata Champion.
+At the 1st JKA All-Japan Karate Championships in 1957, Shoji became the first All-Japan Kata Champion.
 He was the only man ever to achieve a perfect score of 10 in the Championships history.

-On 1 September 1923 the plates to Gichin Funakoshi’s book “Ryukyu Kempo: Tode” were destroyed in the Great Kanto earthquake.
+On 1 September 1923 the plates to Gichin Funakoshi’s book “Ryukyu Kempo: Tode” was destroyed in the Great Kanto earthquake.

 The plates for Funakoshi’s book are thought to have been destroyed in the fires that raged in Tokyo.
 This was his first book, around 300 pages in length, and was written as an introduction of Karate for the Japanese people.
 The book was one of the first to contain a written history of Karate.
 It was divided into the following sections: